drwahl/ansible-hosts/README.md

 The exact query that is being run against this database is:
 ```
 SELECT dns FROM hosts WHERE dns<>''   # Zabbix 1.8
-SELECT host FROM hosts WHERE available > 0 AND host != 'Zabbix server'   # Zabbix 2.0
+SELECT host FROM hosts WHERE status = 0 AND host != 'Zabbix server'   # Zabbix 2.0
 ```